Composing Task-Agnostic Policies with Deep Reinforcement Learning: Implementation details

 \subsection{Environment Details}

 In this section, we present the environment details including reward functions, primitive policies, and state space information.
 The reward functions are presented in the Table 3 together with the overall reward scaling values.
+For Ant and halfcheetah-hurdle environments, the primitive policies were trained in a free-space that had no mazes, hurdle or fixed targets in the surrounding.